SumeroApp/sumero-contracts/README.md

 Make sure the environment variables DEPLOYER_SAFE have the address of gnosis safe and SAFE_SERVICE_URL has the corresponding [service url](https://docs.safe.global/learn/safe-core/safe-core-api/available-services)

-With the deploment script command append "--config hardhat.safe.config.js", this will config gnosis safe and let's you deploy using Safe.
+With the deployment script command append "--config hardhat.safe.config.js", this will config gnosis safe and let's you deploy using Safe.

 ## Hardhat